 What to do in Helsinki

 Situated on the Baltic Sea, Finland’s capital, Helsinki, is a modern city of over half a million people, and is the second most northern capital in Europe.
-At the start of the new millennium, Helsinki celebrated its 450th anniversary at the same time as it was the official European City of Culture in 2000.
 Surrounded by an archipelago of hundreds of tiny islands, and culturally influenced by both the East and West, Helsinki is unique, combining both modern and historic architectural styles with a love of open spaces that is at the very heart of Finnish identity.

 Helsinki is world famous for its architecture; the city centre is renowned for its neoclassicalism, especially around Senate Square where the Government Palace, Cathedral, and Main Building of the University of Helsinki, all designed by C.L.
 Engel, stand out.
 Close by on a hilltop stands the Uspenski Cathedral, Europe’s largest Russian Orthodox church, and a stunning example of the Byzantine-Russian style.
 Scattered about the city are fine examples of Jugendstil, or Art Nouveau, noticeably developing into a National Romanticist style, particularly in the case of the National Museum of Finland and the magnificent Railway Station.
 Elsewhere, the Temppeliaukio Church and Finlandia Hall represent early Modernism.